Jawahar Shah

-Jawahar Shah, M.D.
-(Hom.) (born 1955, Mumbai, India), is a homeopath.
+Jawahar Shah (born 1955), is an Indian homeopath.
 He graduated from CMPH Medical College in 1976.
-He is a seasoned classical homoeopath, and has been practicing homoeopathy for more than 45 years.
+He is a classical homoeopath, and has been practicing homoeopathy for more than 45 years.

 Shah has taught homoeopathy at the national and international levels, and has organised many seminars in various countries.

 He is a former Member of the Central Council of Homoeopathy, Ministry of Health and Family Welfare, Government of India.